Yogurt, especially plain Greek yogurt, is a super healthy snack for humans.

-Add some berries, granola, and healthy seeds, and you have a tasty breakfast or meal on the go that’s full of nutrients!
+Add some berries, granola, and some seeds, and you have a tasty breakfast or meal on the go that’s full of nutrients!

-If your dog is on any sort of antibiotic, it can be particularly beneficial for him to take a spoonful of yogurt a couple hours after taking their medication.
+If your dog is on any sort of antibiotic, it can be particularly beneficial for them to take a spoonful of yogurt a couple hours after taking their medication.

 If you have a dog who’s prone to ear infections (this is especially common in long and floppy-eared breeds, such as Beagles, Bloodhounds, Cocker Spaniels, and many more), yogurt can help heal and prevent these infections.

 In fact, plain Greek yogurt is probably the best, safest, and healthiest option when considering feeding your dog yogurt.